-Americans are increasingly having problems getting a good nights sleep.
-There are 60 million people in the United States have at least occasional difficulty sleeping each year and more and more of us are turning to pharmaceuticals for help.
-Americans spend around $52 Billion dollars on sleep aids and remedies but there are natural sleep tips that can help most of us.
+Americans are increasingly having problems getting a good night’s sleep.
+There are 60 million people in the United States who have at least occasional difficulty sleeping each year and more and more of us are turning to pharmaceuticals for help.
+Americans spend around $52 Billion dollars on sleep aids and remedies.
+I believe that most of us can find at least one natural sleep tip that can help.

 You probably already know how much it sucks to be tired all the time because of poor sleep.
 For years I was always fatigued to the point that people around me were getting worried.
 When I talked to a medical professional at the local clinic I got some good advice but he was quick to offer medication.

 Since I don’t take medication unless it’s a last resort I started researching how to get better sleep naturally.
 Below you will find those natural sleep tips that I gathered from my own experience and research.
 Since I have started following these tips my sleeping is greatly improved and I think they will work for you as well.